ObituaryConch/uss/README.md

 Features
 ========

-* Multiplayer - Play against other Coaches
+* Multiplayer - Play against other Coaches - In the Works but should not be difficult.
-* Multiple Sports
+* Multiple Sports - Planning
     * Basketball
     * Football
     * Baseball
     * Etc...
-* Community
+* Community - Developed but not complete
-* Site Mail
+* Site Mail - Planning
-* Forums
+* Forums - Planning